Gamer1120/blacklight447-s-firefox-privacy-userscript/README.md

 Side notes:
 Although this userscript is a good start if you want to make your firefox more secure and more private, it is still lacking.
 It does not provide anonimity, just better privacy and security.
-I really recommend using it along side with other measures, plugins like noscript and ublock origin for example.
+I really recommend using it along side other measures, plugins like Noscript and Ublock origin for example.
 Also some sites may break when you use this script, if you really have to use that particulair site, you can choose to A: deinstall the script ( as explained above).
 To B: alter the script in such a way that it works(NOTE: only do this if you know what you are doing).
 Or C: use a diffrent browser to visit the particulair site.